near/docs/docs/develop/contracts/sandbox.md

 test()
 ```

-The test itself is very straightfoward as it performs the following:
+The test itself is very straightforward as it performs the following:

 1. Creates testing accounts and deploys a contract.
 2. Performs a `set_status` transaction signed by Alice and then calls `get_status` to confirm `set_status` worked
 3. Gets Bob's status and which should be `null` as Bob has not yet set status.
 4. Performs a `set_status` transaction signed by Bob and then calls `get_status` to show Bob's changed status and should not affect Alice's status.

-> Most of the code above is boilerplate code to setup NEAR API, key pairs, testing accounts, and deploy the contract.
-We're working on a near-cli `near test` command to do this setup code so you can focus on writing only `test()` for this.
+> Most of the code above is boilerplate code to set up NEAR API, key pairs, testing accounts, and deploy the contract.
+We're working on a NEAR CLI `near test` command to do this setup code, so you can focus on writing only `test()` for this.

 ## Sandbox-only Features for Testing